9 people are interested

 The mission of New England Wild Flower Society is to conserve and promote the region’s native plants to ensure healthy, biologically diverse landscapes.
 The Society is the nation’s oldest plant conservation organization and a recognized leader in native plant conservation, horticulture, and education.
-The Society’s headquarters, Garden in the Woods, is a renowned native plant botanic garden in Framingham, Massachusetts, that attracts visitors from all over the world.
-From monitor and protect rare and endangered plants, collect and preserve seeds to ensure biological diversity, detect and control invasive species, conduct research, and offer a range of educational programs.
+The Society’s headquarters, Garden in the Woods, is a renowned 45-acre native plant botanic garden in Framingham, Massachusetts, that attracts visitors from all over the world.

 - Guides lead groups of approximately 10 people through the Garden

 - Guides are responsible for arriving on time, checking in with the Public Programs Coordinator or Visitor Center staff, helping to greet groups, and notifying the Public Programs Department if they are unable to come as scheduled